Decentricity/degenics-public/README.md

 This simplifies the workflow while maintaining the anonymity of the users.
 The labs get access to a commercial market, and the users still get an anonymous physical-to-digital bridge for their genomic data.

 Additionally, after the initial on-ramp, the labs are free to up-sell additional analytics products to the users, without resampling.

+## Tech-Related FAQ

+### If things are happening anonymously, how does the user/customer pay for the service?
+There are two options, the traditional option or the fully decentralized option.
+We prefer fully decentralized, but this might not be an option in all locales.
+Traditional payment models may also work better for consortium or private deployments of Degenics.

+#### Enterprise/Consortium Model
+The traditional option: Consumer funds are held in escrow by a local payment gateway or bank until the lab provides valid data (report and genome) into decentralized storage.
+The smart contract then triggers fund disbursement into the lab's accounts.
+Note that this still maintains anonymity of the genomic data, since:
+- Payment gateway / bank does have access to consumer KYC, but does not have access to genomic data or reports
+- Labs don't have access to consumer KYC, although it does have access to anonymized genomic data.

+#### Trustless/Decentralized Payments
+All transactions happen via a Blockchain token model.
+Consumer onboards with their preferred cryptocurrency token, or goes through a fiat-to-crypto bridge (example here) to pay.
+Smart contracts hold consumer's tokens in escrow until labs provide valid data.
+The smart contract then triggers fund disbursement into the labs' account

+### Why 2 labs?
+Is it for the sake of comparing the result?
+We designed Degenics with 2 labs per transaction since we want to solve this following global problem with personal genetic testing:

+Unlike other categories of services, consumers can't recheck the results of DNA analytics services unless they have access to a lab or PCR device of their own.

+This, we feel, places consumers at a disadvantage and may lower the quality of future genetic testing results within the ecosystem.

+Thus, we designed the platform with a semi-random, rating-based selection of two labs per transaction to ensure two things:

+- All labs, from garage DIYBiolabs to large companies, can join the ecosystem and compete with each other.
+- The quality of the results are maintained, even with the consumers being anonymous.

+The two labs model is optional (users can elect to just choose one lab to send to), but Degenics believes that the future of a truly decentralized genetic testing ecosystem lies here.

+In the long term, this system also allows the ecosystem to grow further -- with smaller labs helping to check the larger labs, and vice versa.
+The rating system associated with the labs would also provide incentives for the ecosystem to increase in quality.

+### Personal genome files are huge.
+How would you expect to send these files via Blockchain?

+You're right -- genome files are quite large.
+Raw PCR output can be up to 900GB, and even VCF files hover around 10-100MB (for a subset of sequences) or 1GB (for Whole Genome Sequencing).

+Here's our strategy in enabling these files to be shared and owned by the user:

+* First, we will focus on the VCF files exclusively.
+In our initial POC, only the smaller VCF files will be included in the "result package" sent to each user, along with the report.

+* Second, we will utilize a combination IPFS / torrent platform to act as the decentralized storage mechanism.
+The "result package" is encrypted off-chain (with the user's public key) and put within this decentralized storage platform.

+* Third, the main blockchain platform itself will link to the decentralized storage mechanism through a hash list.
+This means that the main blockchain platform only contains pointers to the data in decentralized storage, and not the actual genomic files.

+In the enterprise/consortium strategy, the IPFS/torrent platform can be replaced with regular public or private cloud solutions.